Rikharthu/bath_wallpaper_preview/README.md

 From now on the project can be configured as usual Xcode iPhone application project and run on devices.

+## Using the Application

+To start the preview generation process, press the blue floating action button at the bottom navigation bar.
+Further instructions will be displayed by the application.

 ## Related Repositories

 - Wall semantic segmentation model training and